PaddlePaddle/Paddle/contrib/modelci/README.md

         diff = np.abs(cur_data - his_data) / his_data
         if (diff > self.threshold).any():
             raise TestError
-# register this factor tracker into the framework
-Factor.register(TrainDurationFactor)
 ```

 A testable model should have a file called `continuous_evaluation.py` with some configurations about those factors to use like